hivdb/chiro-cms/resources/covid-review.md

 Several synthetic furin inhibitors have also shown to inhibit coronaviruses _in vitro_ including MI-1851, which inhibited SARS-CoV-2 alone and synergistically in combination with TMPRSS2 inhibitors[^10.1101/2020.04.15.042085], while dec-RVKR-CMK, which weakly inhibited MERS-CoV in a pseudovirus entry assay[^10.1073/pnas.1407087111].

-___Conclusion: As of August, there are 15 ongoing or planned clinical trials of camostat, nafamostat, or another host protease inhibitor.
-This class of inhibitors currently appear to be the most promising among existing repurposed drugs. ___
+___Conclusion: As of August, there are 15 ongoing or planned clinical trials of camostat, nafamostat, or alpha 1 antitrypsin but few are placebo controlled.
+This class of inhibitors appear to be among the most promising repurposed drugs for treating COVID-19. ___

 ### Additional Host-Acting Compounds
 __Apilimod__ inhibits the intracellular trafficking of several viruses including SARS, MERS, and SARS-CoV-2 during the early stages of virus replication.
 It inhibits a kinase enzyme, phosphatidylinositol-3-phosphate 5-kinase (PIKfyve) involved in endosomal membrane formation.
 Although it does not alter the pH of endosomes or inhibit cathepsin B or L, it blocks entry of multiple viruses in pseudovirus and cell culture assays[^10.1101/2020.04.21.053058][^10.1038/s41467-020-15562-9].
 In two large scale screening assays, it was found to be one of the most inhibitory compounds with EC50s in the range of 10 to 90 nanomolar[^10.1038/s41586-020-2577-1][^10.1016/j.cell.2020.06.034].
 It is an investigational compound that has been studied in human clinical trials as an anticancer agent and is now being studied in a phase II trial for the treatment of COVID-19.